Kavanaugh Now Faces Bitterly Divided Senate; Angry Dems Holding Nothing Back

-McConnell and Schumer both need 51 votes, the former to confirm Kavanaugh as the ninth justice and thus go a long way toward cementing a conservative majority on the nation’s highest tribunal, and the latter to leave the court deadlocked with eight justices, pending the outcome of the November midterm elections that Democrats hope will restore their control of the Senate.
+McConnell and Schumer would both need 51 votes.
+For the former, it would confirm Kavanaugh as the ninth justice and thus go a long way toward cementing a conservative majority on the nation’s highest tribunal.
+For the latter, it would leave the court deadlocked with eight justices, pending the outcome of the November midterm elections, which Democrats hope will restore their control of the Senate.

 McConnell faces the tougher challenge in some ways because one of his GOP colleagues, Sen. John McCain (R-Ariz.), is home fighting cancer and is considered unlikely to be able to vote on the nomination.
 That means McConnell must corral all 49 other Republicans, plus rely on his own vote, to confirm Kavanaugh, whereas Schumer need only lure one GOP senator away.

-But that scenario assumes Schumer can keep all of his Democrats in line, and with half-a-dozen Democrat senators from states Trump carried handily in 2016 facing re-election, the minority leader could have even more of his troops breaking rank than McConnell.
+But that scenario assumes Schumer can keep all of his Democrats in line, and with a half-dozen Democrat senators from states Trump carried handily in 2016 facing re-election, the minority leader could have even more of his troops breaking rank than McConnell.

 McConnell has one ace up his sleeve that Schumer can’t match.
 Should there be a tie, Vice President Mike Pence would break it, and Kavanaugh would be confirmed.

 For now, Democrats wasted no time in firing their opening barrages against Kavanaugh, with an eye on the nomination’s first major hurdle, winning the Senate Judiciary Committee.